Humza Yousaf: Early life and education

-He was one of two ethnic minorities to attend his primary school.
+Humza attended Mearns Primary School in Newton Mearns, East Renfrewshire.
+Yousaf was one of two ethnic-minority pupils to attend his primary school.
 Yousaf was privately educated at Hutchesons' Grammar School, an independent school in Glasgow, where his Modern Studies lessons inspired him to become involved in politics.

-He described 9/11 the "day that changed the world and for me" when he was 16 years old.
-Prior to the attack, Yousaf was close to two pupils who he sat next to in his registration class, but after the attack in New York, they asked Yousaf questions "why do Muslims hate America?"
+He described the September 11 attacks as the "day that changed the world and for me" when he was 16 years old.
+Prior to the attack, Yousaf was close to two pupils whom he sat next to in his registration class, but after the attack in New York, he claims that they asked him questions such as, "Why do Muslims hate America?"

-Yousaf's parents favoured careers such as doctor, dentist, pharmacist, accountant and lawyer for him, but he opted to study politics at the University of Glasgow.
-Whilst at university, Yousaf was President of the Glasgow University Muslim Students Association as well as a prominent figure involved in student politics in the Students' Representative Council.
-Yousaf graduated in 2007 with a Master of Arts (MA).
+Yousaf studied politics at the University of Glasgow where he was President of the Glasgow University Muslim Students Association.
+He graduated in 2007 with a Master of Arts (MA).

-Early political involvement
+Early career and political involvement

 From an early age, Yousaf was involved in community work, ranging from youth organisations to charity fundraising.
 He was the volunteer media spokesperson for the charity Islamic Relief, worked for community radio for twelve years and on a project which provided food packages to homeless people and asylum seekers in Glasgow.

 Yousaf joined the Scottish National Party (SNP) in 2005, while studying at Glasgow university.
-Speeches by then-party leader Alex Salmond and anti-war activist Rose Gentle speaking out against the Iraq war convinced him that independence would be the only way for Scotland to avoid going to war.
-He started campaigning extensively for the SNP, including for the 2007 Scottish parliament election, which resulted in the first SNP government in Scotland and Yousaf's first job in the Scottish parliament.
+Speeches by then-party leader Alex Salmond and anti-war activist Rose Gentle speaking out against the Iraq War convinced him that independence would be the only way for Scotland to avoid going to war.
+He started campaigning extensively for the SNP, including for the 2007 Scottish Parliament election, which resulted in the first SNP government in Scotland and Yousaf's first job in the Scottish parliament.

-Early career

 In 2006, Yousaf worked in an O2 call centre, before working as a parliamentary assistant for Bashir Ahmad, from Ahmad's election as Scotland's first Muslim MSP in 2007 until Ahmad's death two years later.
 Ahmad was a personal influence.
 Yousaf then worked as parliamentary assistant for a few other MSPs including Anne McLaughlin, Nicola Sturgeon and Alex Salmond, who was then First Minister.
-Before his election to the Scottish Parliament, he worked in the SNP's headquarters as a Communications Officer.
+Before his election to the Scottish Parliament, he worked in the SNP's headquarters as a communications officer.

-In 2008, whilst working as an aide, Yousaf took part in the International Visitor Leadership Program, a professional exchange run by the US State Department.
-He was awarded the “Future Force of Politics” at the Young Scottish Minority Ethnic Awards in 2009, which was presented to him in Glasgow City Chambers.
+In 2008, while working as an aide, Yousaf partook of the International Visitor Leadership Program, a professional exchange run by the United States Department of State.
+He was awarded the "Future Force of Politics" at the Young Scottish Minority Ethnic Awards in 2009, which was presented to him in Glasgow City Chambers.